Dismounted/ReportConversations/README.md

 Caveats
 ----

 This add-on has a high probability of being superseded by being introduced into XenForo itself.
-See [Report Private Conversation](http://xenforo.com/community/threads/suggestion-report-private-conversation.3912/).
+See the [Report Private Conversation](http://xenforo.com/community/threads/suggestion-report-private-conversation.3912/) thread.

 Additionally, no additional permission checks are performed when fetching reports.
 Any user that can access the *Reported Items* panel will be able to see reported conversations.